rbisdorff/Digraph3/docSphinx/tutorial.rst

                     'a26', 'a34', 'a38', 'a45']
     ]  < -0.40] : ['a44']

-We find confirmed in this weak ranking, following the *average* ranking startegy, that alternative *a49* , for instance, is indeed sorted into three adjacent quintiles classes, namely :math:`]0.20-0.80]` (see :numref:`quantilesOrdering` Line 6) and precedes the :math:`]0.40-0.60]` class, of same average of lower and upper limits.
+We find confirmed in this weak ranking, following the *average* ranking strategy, that alternative *a49* , for instance, is indeed sorted into three adjacent quintiles classes, namely :math:`]0.20-0.80]` (see :numref:`quantilesOrdering` Line 6) and precedes the :math:`]0.40-0.60]` class, of same average of lower and upper limits.

 Noticing the computational efficiency of the quantiles sorting construction, coupled with the separability property of the quantile class membership characteristics computation, we will make usage of the :py:class:`sortingDigraphs.QuantilesSortingDigraph` class for ranking big performance tableaux.